Serenity (Firefly episode): Part 2

 The woman in the crate is River Tam (Summer Glau), Simon's younger sister.
 Simon explains that his sister was a brilliant child prodigy who was sent to an elite, but secretive Alliance academy when she was fourteen.
 After River sent him an encoded letter for help, he discovered that the Alliance was experimenting on the academy students.
 Simon abandoned his career as a successful trauma surgeon to rescue her and spent all of his money to get her smuggled out of the academy.
 The Alliance wants River back very badly.
 Mal decides to proceed to Whitefall as planned and drop off both the goods and the Tam siblings.

 Mal tells Jayne to interrogate Dobson to find out what he told the Alliance about them.
 Once Jayne finds out that the Alliance knows nothing, Dobson tries to bribe him, offering him enough money to buy his own ship.

 Soon after, they discover that a Reaver ship is approaching.
 Zoe explains to Simon that "If they take the ship, they'll rape us to death, eat our flesh and sew our skins into their clothing.
 And if we're very very lucky, they'll do it in that order."
 Luckily, the Reaver ship passes by without incident.

 Serenity lands on Whitefall.
 Not trusting Patience, Mal sends Jayne to take out her hidden sniper while he and Zoe meet Patience and some of her henchmen in a barren valley.
-Mal gives Patience a sample of the cargo.
+Mal gives Patience a sample of the cargo ("Genuine A grade foodstuffs... protein, vitamins... immunization supplements" that looks like a chocolate).
 As expected, Patience tries to kill them after learning where they have buried the rest, but Mal, Zoe and Jayne gun down Patience's men.
 Mal leaves Patience alive, but takes the money he was promised.
 Jayne is warned by Wash that the Reavers turned around and followed them to Whitefall.

 Meanwhile, back on the ship Dobson escapes, knocking out Book and grabbing River.
 Mal returns and calmly shoots Dobson in the head, dumping his body off the ship as they start to lift off, the Reavers hot on their tail.

 Mal orders Inara, Book, Simon and River to go to Inara's shuttle, just in case the ship is boarded.
 Jayne carries the still-convalescing Kaylee to the engine room, and Book offers to help her.
 With Jayne and Book carrying out Kaylee's instructions, Wash is able to pull off a "Crazy Ivan" (VIFF), and Serenity manages to shake the pursuing Reavers.

 Jayne tells Mal that they should dump the siblings since Dobson had told him that the Alliance will keep coming after River.
 Mal asks Jayne why he did not turn against him.
 Jayne responds that the money Dobson offered was not enough.
 Mal suggests to Simon that he and River might be safer on the move, and points out that Serenity is always moving, and in need of a qualified ship's medic.
 Simon reluctantly accepts his offer.